Multiplexing NFC Antennas

 A demo project for demonstrating how multiple NFC antennas can easily be driven and multiplexed by a MFRC522 controller and a microcontroller

-The cost of a single NFC reader chip such as the MFRC522 - which both I have used in my other projects and is the entry point for many hobbyists - is acceptable in small numbers, but starts to get expensive if you want to have NFC sensing on multiple areas in your projects.
-And you start to wonder why you can't just have one reader chip and switch between multiple antennas instead.
-At least that's what I thought.
-And if you're like me, you start looking around online to see how other people did it.
-And what you end up finding is lots of people posting on forums asking how to do it, with lots of replies to them on how difficult it is and lots of RF-jargon thrown in.
-It seems to have had a discouraging effect as there's few actual hobbyist projects that showcase antenna multiplexing.
-What we're left with it is application notes from vendors that focus on proper 50 ohms lines and matching networks and using expensive RF switches.
-Which also can feel a bit discouraging, as it becomes expensive and complicated to tailor to your own projects.
-There's very few quick and easy solutions that's easily adaptable, and very few guides on the topic as well.
-And that is my motivation for making this demo project - basically showing how easy it can be if you're aware of what you're trading away for the easy of use.
+And if you’re like me, you start looking around online to see how other people have done it.
+What you end up finding is lots of people on forums asking how to do it, followed by replies explaining how difficult it is, with plenty of RF jargon thrown in.
+It seems to have had a discouraging effect, as there are very few actual hobbyist projects showcasing antenna multiplexing.
+What we’re left with are application notes from vendors that focus on proper 50-ohm lines, matching networks, and expensive RF switches.
+That can also feel discouraging, since it becomes both expensive and complicated to adapt to your own projects.
+There are very few quick and easy solutions that are easily adaptable, and very few guides on the topic as well.

 I did a second test to time the execution of one full loop and the effect of having/not having a tag present.The code can be found at the bottom of this post.
 The results showed the following reading speeds/times: